Barbados Catamaran Sailing Cruises

-Come Sail With Us!
+Come Sail Away With Us!

-The catamaran cruises tend to be all inclusive packages and cost between approximately $80 and $100USD, depending on the boat operator.
+The catamaran cruises tend to be all-inclusive packages and cost between approximately $80 and $100USD, depending on the boat operator.

-Note: Prices accurate as at December 2014.
+Note: Prices accurate as of December 2014.

-Some operators also offer sunset cruises; generally a 3 hour cruise with dinner and an open bar included.
+Some operators also offer sunset cruises; generally, a 3-hour cruise with dinner and an open bar included.

 Most companies also offer the option of private cruises.

-Tip: It’s best to confirm the exact cruising terms and conditions with each individual catamaran operator before deciding on your sailing program.
+Tip: It’s best to confirm the exact cruising terms and conditions with each catamaran operator before deciding on your sailing program.

 A Day Out On The Water …

-The day usually kicks off between 9am and 10am and finishes up around 3pm.
+The day usually kicks off between 9 am and 10 am and finishes up around 3 pm.

 From Bridgetown, the catamarans sail northwards along the west coast.

-As you cruise up the west coast of the island, you’ll find the scenery is stunning and you’ll get a much better view of Barbados’ sun kissed beaches, as well as the magnificent waterfront homes built right on the west coast shoreline.
+As you cruise up the west coast of the island, you’ll find the scenery is stunning, and you’ll get a much better view of Barbados’ sun kissed beaches, as well as the magnificent waterfront homes built right on the west coast shoreline.

-Note: Snorkelling equipment such as life jackets, masks, snorkels and fins are usually provided as part of the all-inclusive sailing packages for most catamarans.
+Note: Snorkelling equipment such as life jackets, masks, snorkels, and fins are usually provided as part of the all-inclusive sailing packages for most catamarans.

-After a little more west coast cruising, the boats usually sail further up along the coast, before making another stop for lunch.
+After a little more west coast cruising, the boats usually sail further up along the coast before making another stop for lunch.

 Hint: If you have particular dietary requirements, be sure to let the tour operator know when making your booking to ensure you are catered for.

-After lunch, the boat will make another stop, where again you are encouraged to swim, snorkel, and most of all relax.
+After lunch, the boat will make another stop, where again you are encouraged to swim, snorkel, and most of all, relax.
 Jet ski operators will sometimes come over to the catamaran and offer you a ride for a reasonable price.
 This is great fun on the west coast as the waters are calmer than those of the south or east coast.

-After all the fun and festivities, it’s time to gently make your way back down the coast and into town again, where you’ll dock and disembark your vessel, perhaps with a minor case of ‘sea legs’.
+After all the fun and festivities, it’s time to gently make your way back down the coast and into town again, where you’ll dock and disembark your vessel, perhaps with a minor case of ‘sea legs.’

 Hint: Totally Barbados recommends wearing the highest factor sunscreen for your day out sailing as you may not feel the full force of the sun with the cool breeze blowing off the sea.
-We also recommend taking light clothing so you can cover up with if you feel yourself burning.
+We also recommend taking light clothing so you can cover up if you feel yourself burning.